Emerging Leader Award

 - Intentional about how their platform as the Emerging Leader can be used to increase the impact of their work.

 The Emerging Leader Award recipient will be honored at a celebratory reception during River Network’s annual conference, River Rally.
-As part of this recognition, River Network will provide financial assistance to cover travel, lodging, and registration expenses to support the recipient’s attendance at River Rally 2020, with the hope that the awardee will participate in the entire conference.
-Additionally, River Network will provide a small honorarium, to encourage the recipient to share their perspectives, knowledge, and insights with our national audience through blogging, webinars, and presentation opportunities based on their interests and availability until the next River Rally.
+As part of this recognition, River Network will provide financial assistance to cover travel, lodging, and registration expenses to support the recipient’s attendance at River Rally, with the hope that the awardee will participate in the entire conference.
+Additionally, River Network will provide a small honorarium to encourage the recipient to share their perspective, knowledge, and insights with our national audience through blogging, webinars, presentation opportunities, and other outreach tools based on their interests and availability in their award year.